dub-flow/veracode-javascript-packager/README.md

 # Setup

-- You can simply run this tool from source via `go run main.go`
+- You can simply run this tool from source via `go run .`
 - You can build the tool yourself via `go build`

 # Releases